ironsheep/P2-vscode-extensions/spin2/README.md

 ## Feature: Semantic Highlighting

-Spin2 is now partially supported and will be improving over the next couple of releases
+Spin2 and Pasm2 are now supported and will be improving over the next couple of releases.
+See the **ChangeLog** for detailed status.

 ## Feature: Code Outline